5 Critical Signs You Need a Field Service Inspection for Pipe Supports

 B31.1 Operations and Maintenance

 According to ASME B31.1 Chapter VII Par.
-140 a program shall be established for the assessment and documentation of the condition of all CPS (Covered Piping Systems) in power plants.
+140 a program shall be established for the assessment and documentation of the condition of all CPS (Covered piping systems) in power plants.

-CPS Systems are defined in Chapter 1 Par 100.2, as systems on which condition assessments are to be conducted.
+Covered piping systems are defined in Chapter 1 Par 100.2, as systems on which condition assessments are to be conducted.
 This includes the following systems as a minimum.

 NPS 4 and larger main steam, hot reheat steam, cold reheat steam, and boiler feedwater piping.